 Welcome to Wider Europe, RFE/RL's newsletter focusing on the key issues concerning the European Union, NATO, and other institutions and their relationships with the Western Balkans and Europe's Eastern neighborhoods.

-I'm RFE/RL Europe Editor Rikard Jozwiak, and this week I'm drilling down on two issues: How to prevent Russian combatants from entering the EU and how Brussels is planning to prolong the rights of Ukrainian refugees.
+I'm RFE/RL Europe Editor Rikard Jozwiak, and this week I'm drilling down on two issues: the EU enlargement “Super Tuesday” and Ukrainian civil detainees held by Russia.

 Drilling Down: